robsonfagundes/robsonfagundes.github.io/about-me.md

 Java (JEE) programmer since 2006, I am passionate about what I do.
 Currently I have devoted myself to the study the functional programming languages with Scala and JavaScript.

-In addition to working with the Java stack I seek also to learn others development stacks, nowadays I'm learning others stacks as:
+In addition to working with the Java stack I seek also to learn others development stacks, nowadays I'm learning and working with others stacks as:
-*   Full stack JavaScript developer: MEAN (MongoDB, Express, Angular and Node).
+  +   Full stack JavaScript developer: MEAN (MongoDB, Express, Angular and Node).
   *   JavaScript library for building user interfaces with REACT and REDUX.
   *   Web Components with POLYFILLS, CUSTOMELEMENTS, POLYMER.

 [See more about my skills](https://br.linkedin.com/in/robson-adão-fagundes-7b7a2216)